Optimizing performance in your iBooks Author books

 - If you need to use high-resolution images in your book, wait to add them until your book is near completion.

-Publishing to the iBooks Store:
+Publish to the iBooks Store

 If most of your readers will be using the original iPad, scale down images in Interactive Image widgets to a width of 2048 pixels and all other images to a width of 1024 pixels.